-Freezing is an AI flaw present in Figure Players trained in Super Smash Bros.
-4 and / or Super Smash Bros.
+Freezing is a hard-coded AI flaw present in Figure Players trained in both Super Smash Bros.
+4 and Super Smash Bros.
 Ultimate.
-Though the term freezing remains the same across both games, it actually refers to two separate issues.
+Though the term freezing remains the same across both titles, it actually refers to two separate issues — one per game.
+The AI in both games cannot tell if an opponent has “frozen”, so they cannot learn to fully charge smash attacks in response.

 If you would like to return to the amiibo Wiki, please follow this link.